pfateev/test/README.md

-Certainly!
-Here's a `.readme` file that provides an overview and instructions on how to use the provided script.
 # GitHub Issue Commenter

 This Python script allows users to automatically post comments to GitHub issues using the contents of a Markdown file.
 It leverages the GitHub API to access a specific repository and issue, and then posts the content of the provided Markdown file as a comment to the designated issue.